section-engineering-education/engineering-education/content/articles/autologout-js/index.md

 ### Key reaearch area

 THe code does not keep track of the pages in differetnt tabs.
 For example, if you had loogged in the same page in different tabs, the time resets in the active tab does not affect the other tab such that the other tab will autologout.
 Having read this, you can delve into it and makek that improvement.
-The GitHub repository for contributing to the code is found [here].
+The GitHub repository for contributing to the code is found [here](https://github.com/Agusioma/autologout-javascript).

+### Conclusion
+YOur user's private data is very key.
+It's always important to let no one else see another person's private information.
+THe autologotu  is a good workaround around that.

 Thank you, reader.Have a great read.